Async circuit-breaker for AWS Lambda

 Show me how it works!

-If you want to see how this can work in practice, I put together a demo app for illustration purpose.
-You can find the source code here.
-Follow the instructions in the README to deploy the demo app and pump data in using the provided feed-stream script.
+If you want to see how this can work in practice, I put together a demo app for illustration purposes.
+You can find the source code here [3].
+Follow the instructions in the README to deploy the demo app and pump data using the provided feed-stream script.

 With this demo app, I can adjust the ratio of slow and erroneous responses from the worker function via its environment variables.

-When I do, you will soon see the ventilator take actions to reduce its batch size.
+When I do, you will soon see the ventilator take action to reduce its batch size.
 It will adjust the batch size, incrementing and decrementing accordingly.

-If the elevated response time and error rate continue, then eventually the ventilator function would disable its Kinesis event source.
+If the elevated response time and error rate continue, the ventilator function will disable its Kinesis event source.

-The cron job would then re-enable the stream every 10 minutes.
+The cron job will then re-enable the stream every 10 minutes.

 And if the worker function has recovered.

-Then the ventilator function would gradually increase its batch size.
+Then, the ventilator function will gradually increase its batch size.

 Until it eventually returns to its original batch size of 10.
 If you monitor how the batch size changes along the way, you will probably see something along the lines of: